-A transformation of the concessions to the new Polish concession laws ("Transformation Pr ocess") is required by the Polish government as a result of the implementation of amendments to Poland's geological and mining laws.
+A transformation of the concessions to the new Polish concession laws ("Transformation Process") is required by the Polish government as a result of the implementation of amendments to Poland's geological and mining laws.
 An application for the Transformation Process was submitted to the Polish government by SLE in December of 2016 for the Primary Concessions.
-The licenses for the Primary Concessions expired in April and August of 2018, however, as the Transformation Process for the Primary Concessions had already commenced they are effectively in suspension pending a decision by the Polish government on the Transformation Process.
-An amended application for the transformation of the Primary Concessions was submitted by the Company in August 2023.
-At this time, it is not possible to determine if, or when, the Transformation Process will be successfully completed.
+The licenses for the Primary Concessions expired in April and August of 2018, however, as the Transformation Process for the Primary Concessions had already commenced, they are effectively in suspension pending a decision by the Polish government on the Transformation Process.
+At this time, it is not possible to determine if, or when, the Transformation Process will be successfully completed however we expect a final conclusion on our application to be made in mid 2024.
 Progress towards completing the Transformation Process was significantly affected by the Covid-19 pandemic as it restricted travel, made arranging financing difficult, and significantly slowed the work of the Polish ministries.
-Completing the Transformation Process will involve negotiations with the Polish Government to finalise (i) the work programs to be conducted, and (ii) the value of the concession fees and guarantees that will be paid to the Polish government.
-At this time the Company does not have the financial resources necessary to complete these negotiations and the Company is unable at this time to provide detail on the expected costs to complete the Transformation Process for the Primary Concessions.
+Completing the Transformation Process will involve negotiations with the Polish Government to finalize (i) the work programs to be conducted, and (ii) the value of the concession fees and guarantees that will be paid to the Polish government.
+At this time the Company does not have the financial resources necessary to complete these negotiations and the Company is unable at this time to provide details on the expected costs to complete the Transformation Process for the Primary Concessions.
 The Company is investigating financing options to allow it to re-engage the Polish government for purposes of progressing the Transformation Process.